-This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by or on behalf of management of the Company, for use at the annual meeting (the "Meeting") of holders ("Shareholders") of subordinate voting shares ("Subordinate Voting Shares") and multiple voting shares ("Multiple Voting Shares" and together with the Subordinate Voting Shares, the "Shares") of the Company scheduled to be held on Wednesday, May 12, 2021 virtually via live audio webcast at 11:00 a.m.
+This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by or on behalf of management of the Company, for use at the annual meeting (the "Meeting") of holders ("Shareholders") of subordinate voting shares ("Subordinate Voting Shares") and multiple voting shares ("Multiple Voting Shares" and together with the Subordinate Voting Shares, the "Shares") of the Company scheduled to be held on Thursday, May 5, 2022 virtually via live audio webcast at 10:00 a.m.
 (Toronto time), and at all postponements or adjournments thereof, for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").
-Shareholders of record at the close of business on Monday, March 15, 2021 (the "Record Date") will be entitled to vote at the Meeting.
+Shareholders of record at the close of business on Tuesday, March 8, 2022 (the "Record Date") will be entitled to vote at the Meeting.

-This year, out of caution with regards to the ongoing public health impact of the novel coronavirus COVID-19, and to mitigate risks to the health and safety of the Company's Shareholders, employees and other stakeholders, the Meeting will be in a virtual only format, which will be conducted via live audio webcast over the Internet.
+Similar to last year, out of caution with regards to the ongoing public health impact of the novel coronavirus COVID-19, and to mitigate risks to the health and safety of the Company's Shareholders, employees and other stakeholders, the Meeting will be in a virtual only format, which will be conducted via live audio webcast over the Internet.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.
 We look forward to providing you with an update on the Company's recent achievements and our plans for the future.
 A summary of the information Shareholders will need to attend the Meeting online is provided below under "Attending and Voting at the Virtual Meeting."

-Except as otherwise stated in this Information Circular, the information contained herein is given as of March 11, 2021.
+Except as otherwise stated in this Information Circular, the information contained herein is given as of March 4, 2022.